 How do you compare one storage facility with another?

 Most people just use the pricing to compare which storage facility they want to use more.
-However, there are other considerations, such as the size of the units offered, whether you can get climate-controlled units, and whether the facility can store special items like cars or boats.
+However, other considerations, such as the size of the units offered, whether you can get climate-controlled units, and whether the facility can store special items like cars or boats.

 Obviously, all other things being equal, a storage facility nearby is an attractive feature.